Build a WhatsApp AI Agent in 30 Minutes (No Code) Using DronaHQ

 Here’s what most businesses miss: customer effort isn’t about what you offer.
 It’s about where you make them go to get it.

 A clinic might have a beautiful booking portal.
 But asking someone to leave WhatsApp, open a browser, navigate to a URL, create an account, and fill out a form?
 That’s six friction points before they even see a calendar.
+Most don’t finish.
+They message a competitor instead.

 The shift isn’t about better booking systems.
 It’s about meeting customers in the interface they’ve already chosen.

 For the past decade, businesses treated messaging apps as notification channels.
 Confirmations.
 Reminders.
 One-way broadcasts.
+That model is dead.

 WhatsApp has 2 billion active users.
 It’s not a marketing channel anymore, it’s infrastructure.
 And the moment you can trigger an AI agent from an inbound message, it stops being a notification layer and becomes a transaction layer.